 Repeatability does not automatically equal scalability

 Repeatability (being able to press rewind) is essential, because when you have depended on instructor-led live trainings, you can train your instructors from a universal manual curriculum, but every person attending a class with a different instructor is going to receive a different experience.
 In cases where you want to insure consistent message and approach, deploying an online experience can help ensure all your learners are working from the same playbook.

 However, scalability is not an automatic given simply because the physical classroom is replaced by a virtual one.
 If the online course fails to consider learner engagement, accessibility of the content to all learners, and technology constraints on the learner’s end, organizations then must address these shortfalls with additional resources in the design and deployment phases.

 Build a strong foundation

-If you design a well-developed elearning program, it really cuts down long-term because instructor-led costs are ongoing costs, They are not going to get shorter, they are not going to set smaller over time, but a well-developed elearning module at the beginning , you will start to see ROI the longer you use it.
+If you design a well-developed online training or elearning program, it really cuts down long-term costs because instructor-led costs are ongoing costs.
+They are not going to get shorter, they are not going to set smaller over time.
+By contrast, beginning from a well-developed elearning module, teams can start to see ROI benefits the longer you use it.

 As our Senior Learning Architect Kevin Gumienny shares in a recent Training Industry article, “accessible design is good design”, making the point that accessibility adaptations often lead to an improved learning experience for all users, in terms of color contrast ratios, easier to navigate modules and closed-captioning or screen reader compatibility offer flexibility for all learners.